Rust 07. Modules, Smart Pointers, Concurrency, and Async

 - Modules use

-- Async and await are built around futures and runtimes, and they are especially useful for wait-heavy workloads such as I/O. Evidence: Asynchronous Programming in Rust
+- Async and await are built around futures and runtimes, and they are especially useful for wait-heavy workloads such as I/O. Evidence: Asynchronous Programming in Rust Meaning: an async function does not run by magic on its own.
+It creates future-based work that needs a runtime to be executed.

 - The simplest beginner practice flow still starts from a